Thinklab-SJTU/pygmtools/docs/api/pygmtools.rst

 .. warning::

     By default the API functions and modules run on ``numpy`` backend.
-You could set the default backend by setting ``pygm.BACKEND``.
-If you enable other backends than ``numpy``, the corresponding package should be installed.
-See :doc:`the installation guide <../guide/get_started>` for details.
+You could set the default backend by calling ``pygm.set_backend('new_backend')``.
+If you are using other backends, the corresponding package (such as PyTorch) should be installed.
+See :doc:`the numerical backend guide <../guide/numerical_backends>` for details.